+Kura Sushi Asia Co., Ltd. and Subsidiaries

 Information on Investments in Mainland China

 January 1 to December 31, 2021

 (In Thousands of New Taiwan Dollars, Unless Stated Otherwise)

-Accumulated Amount of ments Remitted or for the Period Accumulated Amount of The Company's Investment Profit Accumulated Investee Company Main Business Activities Paid-in Capital Method of Investments Investments Remitted from Taiwan at Beginning of Period Remitted Repatriated Investments Remitted from Taiwan at End of Period Investee for the Direct or Indirect Shareholdin g Ratio Recognized for Carrying Amount of Investments at End of Period Investment Income Repatriated at End of Period Note Kura Sushi Shanghai Co., Ltd. Catering services \$ - Note 1 \$ - \$ - \$ - \$ - \$ - 100% \$ - \$ - \$ - Note 2
+Investee Company Main Business Activities Paid-in Capital Method of Investments Accumulated Amount of Investments Remitted from Taiwan at Beginning of ments Remitted or for the Period Repatriated Accumulated Amount of Investments Remitted from Taiwan at End of Period Profit/Loss of Investee for the Period The Company's Direct or Indirect Shareholdin g Ratio Recognized for Carrying Amount of Investments at End of Period Accumulated Investment Income Repatriated at End of Period Note Kura Sushi Shanghai Co., Ltd. Catering services \$ - Note 1 Period - \$ - \$ - \$ - \$ - 100% \$ - \$ - \$ - Note 2

-Accumulated Amount of Investments Remitted from Taiwan to Mainland China at End of Investment Commission, M.O.E.A.
+Accumulated Amount of Investments Remitted from Taiwan to Mainland China at End of Amount of Investments Authorized by Investment Commission, M.O.E.A.
 Ceiling on Amount of Investments Stipulated by Investment Commission, M.O.E.A.

 Period (Note 3) (Note 4)

 \$ - \$65,160 (RMB 15,000,000) \$ 763,486